Home Yellow Pages Movies Classifieds Jokes Jobs Free Hosting Free Mail

 Amidst forests of silver birch and conifer roams the hangul.
 Rare and on the verge of extinction till a few years ago, the national park at Dachigam contains the last viable hangul population in the world.
 Related to the red deer of Europe, this breed is characterised by its white rump patch and impressive spread of antlers.

-Best Time to Visit : May-Aug (Upper Dachigam), Sept-Dec (Lower Dachigam).
+Best Season : May-Aug (Upper Dachigam), Sept-Dec (Lower Dachigam).

 Gulmarg Biosphere Reserve 48 km from Srinagar, the reserve has an area of 180 sq km, and an altitudinal range of 2,400 - 4,300 m.
 Fauna includes Himalayan musk deer, red fox, brown and black bear.
 Among avi fauna are upland birds, both resident and migratory.